Chevindu/tegola-docs/docs_sample/creating-accounts/account-types.md

-# Profile Types
+# Account Types

 Tegola provides a platform to showcase the projects and services of companies, professionals and individuals in the Sri Lankan construction industry.
-Any entity that meets below mentioned requirements are eligible to create and maintain profiles.
+Any entity that meets below mentioned requirements are eligible to create and maintain accounts.

-There are 5 main types of profiles.
+There are 5 main types of accounts.

 1. Professional
 2. Company